algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/testPlan.md

 ## Test cases

-This tablewill be used as an example for all of our test cases to test our product.
+This table will be used as an example for all of our test cases to test our product.
 We will create a test case for each test of our product and will define their priority.

 | Test Case ID              | ID                                                                         |
 |---------------------------|----------------------------------------------------------------------------|